AviatrixSystems/Docs/Solutions/egress_nat_pool.rst

 This action instructs the gateway to translate the destination port and also mark the associated TCP session.

-Go to Gateway page, click on the gateway you wish to configure.
+Go to Gateway page and click on the gateway you wish to configure.
 Click Edit.

 Scroll down to "Destination NAT", click Add/Edit DNAT